inventree/project-adr/docs/adr/0002-permissions.md

 ### UC3: Monika is a designer

-(1) She can view all parts, suppliers and prices because her job is also the create cost efficient designs.
+(1) She can view all parts, suppliers and prices because her job is to create cost efficient designs.

 (2) But she has no edit rights at all.